Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 Duke Eltan's reward - House in front of Palace
 ------------------------------------------------------------------------
-Requires Main Component and BG1EE or EET
+Requires Main Component and EET
 NOTE: Duke Eltan will only show up if he was safely delivered to the Harbor Master.
 The reward for saving his life is a (one - no matter how many are installed as options) home the protagonist can call their own.

 Once a house is selected in-game as the reward, it will be locked, the PC will be given a key, and any actors inside the house will be moved to another location.
 The house's contents will remain the same.
 If you sell the key, you in essence sell the house.
 The key will be among your possessions that are placed in Chateau Irenicus in BG2 for you to find if you didn't sell it previously.